 National Museum of Ireland was built in 1880’s to the design of Sir Thomas Deane.
 It is home to some of the greatest collections of Irish material heritage, culture and natural history in the world.
 There is an archaeology section of the museum in Kildare Street that has displays of prehistoric Ireland.
 Some displays include Irish silver and glassware, the war of independence exhibition, the Viking exhibition and much more.

-The national history museum is part of the nation museum which is located on Merrion Street.
+The Natural History Museum is part of the National Museum which is located on Merrion Street.
 It is home to specimens of animals from around the world.
 The opening hours are Tuesday – Saturday: 10-5pm and Sundays 2-5pm.
 Admission is free.
-To book your accommodation click the book now button at the bottom of the screen.

 National Gallery of Ireland was established by an act of parliament in 1854.
 It opened its doors to the public in January 1864.
 The collection includes over 2,500 paintings and 10,000 other works in different media including drawings, watercolours, sculptures and prints.
 The most recent addition to the gallery was the Millennium wing which opened in early 2002.

 This introduced a new second public entrance to the gallery located on Clare Street in the city.
 Currently the gallery is preparing for a refurbishment of the Dargan and Milltown Wings.
 There is great free audio tours held at the weekends along with plenty of family activities, shop and restaurant.
 Admission to the gallery is free but they do welcome donations.

 Dublin Castle is located in the heart of Dublin city on Dame Street.
 Steeped in history, this mesmerising castle was built in 1204.
 It was once a military fortress and prison amongst other things.
 The property includes 2 museums, 2 landscaped gardens, 2 coffee shops, an international conference centre and government buildings.